Vita3K/Vita3K/documentation/Git_Actions.md

 As many other projects on GitHub, Vita3K makes use of GitHub Actions to automate code analysis, formatting and building.

 You can view the actions for C-C++ code generation and testing at `Vita3K/.github/workflows/c-cpp.yml`.
-CodeQL, the formatting checker, can be viewed at `Vita3K/.github/workflows/
+CodeQL, the formatting checker, can be viewed at `Vita3K/.github/workflows/codeql-analysis.yml`.
+The executable file for formatting checks is at `Vita3K/.github/format-check.sh`.